sebpiq/rhizome/README.md

 **rhizome** was used to realize the following projects :

 - *Fields*.
-Diffusion of field recordings through the smartphones from people in the audience.
-The connected devices become a giant granular synthesizer that the performers can manipulate live with a midi controller.
+Sound diffusion through audience's mobile devices.
+The connected phones and tablets become an array of speakers that the performers can control live.
 [Watch excerpt](https://vimeo.com/92586493)
 - *The Projectionist Orchestra*.
 Live audio-visual performance, where the audience can control sound and visuals with their smartphones.
 [Watch excerpt](https://vimeo.com/91108668)